amymlafountain/Generating-RNAseq-count-data-for-Mimulus/README.md

 ### Analysis pipelines
 #### Pipeline 1.
 Hisat2/HTseq
 This folder contains the scripts for sorting, compression and indexing of bam files from Hisat2, with simple counting by htseq.
-I have also included the protocol for generating TPM values.
+The scripts used in this pipeline are adapted from a tutorial on reference-based RNAseq prepared by the University of Connecticut Computational Biology Core.

 ###### Step 1: Indexing the genome
 ###### Step 2: Trimming the raw reads